alemangui/pizzicato/README.md

 npm run test
 ```

 By default, Firefox is used for local testing.
-If you'd like to use Chrome, go to ```karma.conf.js```, line 5, and change the browsers array to :
+If you'd like to use Chrome you can use the setting active in TravisCI.
+To do so, go to ```karma.conf.js```, line 5, and change the browsers array to :

 ```
-browsers: ['Chrome'],
+browsers: ['Chrome_travis_ci'],
 ```

 Build without tests with: